HuntingBot/apgsearch/README.md

 ====================

 The software `apgluxe` and `lifelib` are both written by Adam P. Goucher and available under an MIT licence.
-Thanks go to Dave Greene, Tom Rokicki, and 'Apple Bottom' for contributions, suggestions, testing, and feedback.
+Thanks go to Dave Greene, Tom Rokicki, 'Apple Bottom' and Darren Li for contributions, suggestions, testing, and feedback.

 All third-party components are similarly free and open-source:

  - 'CRYSTALS-Dilithium: A Lattice-Based Digital Signature Scheme' is Licensed under Creative Commons License CC-BY 4.0;